ON THIS PAGE (Part I) Emphasis Mine In Bible Verses

 In any case these words were a repetition of what God said to Adam and Eve in Genesis 1:28 and those two certainly showed no inclination to leave the garden.
 Common sense should tell us that if the encounter with the serpent had not happened Adam and Eve's descendants would eventually have spilled out into the rest of the world.
 No one was on any particular time table.

-Similarly, regardless of how big the city was that they built on the plains of Shinar, some stragglers would eventually have moved elsewhere and they would have been on their way to 'filling the earth'.
+Similarly, regardless of how big the city was that they built on the plains of Shinar, in the course of time some stragglers would have moved elsewhere and they would have been on their way to 'filling the earth'.
 Few people are nomads... they settle down, they grow things, they eat their crops and drink their wine.
 In other words, they enjoy their lives.
 In time as their families begin to get larger, the younger people settle in other places and the pattern is repeated all over again.

 And God blessed Noah and his sons and said to them, "Be fruitful and multiply, and fill the earth (Genesis 9:1 NASB)